MoonlightCapital/MoonlightBot-docs/start-up/permission-tutorial.md

 On the command permissions menu, you can configure two types of permissions:

 * **General Permissions**: These permissions apply to all commands of the bot, the default option is that everyone can use bot commands in every channel.
-If you want to restrict commands to specific roles, users or channels click the corresponding "Add" button and be sure to deny the default "everyone" role or "All channels" setting.
+If you want to restrict commands to specific roles, users or channels click the corresponding "Add" button and be sure to deny the default "everyone" role or "All channels" setting

 {% hint style="warning" %}
 Members who have Administrator permission can bypass these restrictions.